Dschingan/imgsto-site/PRIVACY_POLICY.md

 - Data is collected in an anonymized and aggregated form and is not used to identify you.
 - Examples of events: app opens, tab changes, overlay opened, feature usage, non-sensitive errors.
 - Users can disable analytics in-app if this option is provided in `Settings`.
-- For users in the EEA/UK, we use Google's User Messaging Platform (UMP) to obtain consent where required.

 ## 3. Information Sharing